aambrioso1/c_programs/Pamplona_Lectures/Week_13/class_13.1.md

 Note the numbers corresponde to numbers in the program linked_list.c

-See the following number in the code.
+See the following numbers in the code for linked_list.c;

 1. Set up a structure that represent a single node.
 2. We initalize the list as NULL pointer.
 This is the first element of the list.
 3. Create a new node.
 4. Allocate memory for the new node.
 5. Store vallues in the new node.
 6. Insert the node into the list.
-In this case we are adding it to the beginning of the list.
+In this case we are adding it to the BEGINNING of the list.

+Note that for Project 8 we are supposed to add the notes to the END of the list.

 ##### Add nodes with a function (video: 28:00)